Admin Usage V2: Team Members table and Words-Dictated CSV export

 • Row click: Clicking a row opens that member's detail page.
 Cmd/Ctrl-click opens the detail page in a new tab.

 • Column sorting: Click any column header to sort the table; click again to reverse the sort direction.
-Sortable columns: Name, Email, Status, Department, Role, # of words, and Last used at.
+Sortable columns: Name, Status, Role, Department, # of words, and (when enabled) Last used at.
+The Name column also shows each member's email as a subtitle beneath their name.

 • Status column: Each user's status is shown as "Active", "Trialing", or "Trialing for N day(s)" (calendar days remaining until the trial ends).